Shaili612/Air-Quality-Index---Python-Tableau-Power-Point/README.md

 Vehicular/Transportation: Nitrogen dioxide is produced from the combustion of fossil fuels at high temperatures, primarily in vehicles.
 It is a prominent component of vehicle exhaust and is released during the combustion of gasoline and diesel in cars, trucks, motorcycles, and other motor vehicles.

 Industrial: Nitrogen dioxide can also be emitted from industrial activities such as power generation, manufacturing, and other combustion processes.

+## Hypothesis:

+1. Hypothesis: Air pollution levels (measured by O3, CO, SO2, and NO2) vary significantly between different states/counties/cities.
+2. Hypothesis: There is a relationship between air pollutant concentrations and specific days of the months or months of a year.

+    Explore whether air pollution levels exhibit any patterns or trends based on the day of the month (e.g., end of month) or the month of the year.
+This can help identify if certain days or seasons are associated with higher pollution levels.

+3. Hypothesis: There is a correlation between different air pollutants (O3, CO, SO2, NO2) and their respective Air Quality Index (AQI) values.

+    Analyze the relationships between different air pollutants and their corresponding AQI values.
+This can help determine if certain pollutants have a stronger impact on air quality or if there are consistent patterns across the pollutants.

+4. Hypothesis: The levels of specific air pollutants have changed over time.

+    Examine whether there have been any trends or changes in air pollutant concentrations over the years.
+This could involve analyzing yearly, monthly, or seasonal variations in the data.

+5. Hypothesis: There is a correlation between air pollutant concentrations and health impact (measured by AQI).

+    Investigate the relationship between air pollutant concentrations (such as O3, CO, SO2, NO2) and their corresponding AQI values.
+This can help understand the potential health risks associated with different pollutant levels.
+This would require data on hospital admissions related to respiratory symptoms or prevalence of respiratory diseases in a population.
+This would also require data on population density, socioeconomic factors, or weather conditions, that may also influence respiratory health outcomes.
+I will consider this hypothesis if I am able to find remaining data required.